Virtual Credit Card – What is it?

 For anyone buying products or services online, secure transactions are of utmost importance.
 Although the risk of online credit card fraud is relatively low, considering the huge number of daily transactions, many consumers are still quite wary about using their credit card for an online payment.
 Fortunately, there are other payment options available, and one of these is the virtual credit card.

 What is a Virtual Credit Card?

-What are the Advantages of Using a Virtual Credit Card?
+What are the Advantages of Using a Virtual Credit Card vs a card terminal?

 Virtual credit cards can typically be set up to only be valid for a specific length of time, and with a maximum credit limit per transaction on a given day.
 Any balance left over is credited back to the original account, and virtual credit cards are only issued to the primary card holder.
-These virtual cards are nearly impossible to copy, which makes them extremely secure for online transactions.
+These virtual cards are nearly impossible to copy, which makes them extremely secure to accept payments online.
 On the merchant side, a virtual credit card is no different in terms of payment processing than an actual card.
 Charges will appear on the customer’s regular credit card bill, but the merchant won’t have their actual card number.

 How can Someone Obtain a Virtual Credit Card?

 A consumer can obtain a virtual credit card from the issuing bank of their original card.
 Not all banks will offer this service, but major credit card issuers have offered these virtual cards as a convenience for their customers.
 Sometimes a credit card company (such as MasterCard) will have their own virtual credit card service, but it is up to the issuer whether they offer it.
 If not, there are other services such as Apple Pay (available if you have an iPhone 6) that are similar to using a virtual credit card.

 What are the Downsides to Using a Virtual Credit Card?